stevemussmann/GTseqTools/README.md

 ## Development Notes
 - Additional file format conversion options will be implemented.
 - Some existing format conversions will be modified or have additional options added.
 - Minimal error checking procedures have been implemented.
+Additional error checking is added with most updates, but some functions have more error checking than others.
+Please report bugs via the 'issues' menu above.
+If possible, please attach a copy of an input file that causes the error and include the command used for conversion that caused the error.

 ## Order of operations
 The program first conducts all filtering procedures prior to file format conversion.
 Filtering procedures are conducted in the following order: